By: Mary Hoofnagle and William Schroeder

 Strangers to Katniss are willing to sacrifice their lives for her because they believe she can help ensure that no one has to endure the horror of the Hunger Games again.

-If you are a survivor of trauma, support groups can be valuable because they offer a place to connect to others who share a similar experience.
+If you are a survivor of trauma, support groups can be valuable because they offer a place to connect with others who share a similar experience.
 If your loved one is a survivor of trauma don’t feel threatened by the bonds formed with other survivors; encourage the kind of healing those bonds facilitate.
 If you’re looking for support groups, Mental Health America can be a great resource.

 Sometimes survivors of trauma turn to self-medication to ease their struggle.